mattantonelli/AStar/README.md

 ========

 This Java application implements the A* search algorithm on a two-dimensional 5x5 grid.
-No movement cost is associated with any of the tiles of the grid, and no obstacle handling exists minus the size of the grid.
+No movement cost is associated with any of the tiles of the grid.

 Each tile is tied with three variables:
 <ol><li>F: The total cost to reach the end tile.
 (G + H)</li>